total renovation of a monastic building as a creche with 54 spaces (18 spaces per living group)

-|address||Rerum Novarumlaan 1 - 2170 Merksem - belgium|
+|address||Rerum Novarumlaan 1 • 2170 Merksem Belgium|

-Each community has its own adjoining exterior space, either in the form of a garden (partially covered) or a terrace.
-An exterior staircase, which also serves as an emergency exit, also physically connects the different exterior spaces to each other.
+The living and care areas have large windows down to floor level.
+This enables sufficient natural light to enter and provides the children with a view of the outside world.
+Each community has an adjacent outdoor space, either in the form of a (partially covered) garden or a terrace.
+An external staircase, which also serves as an emergency staircase, also physically connects the various outdoor spaces with each other.